Severn Tunnel

 Following its opening, the tunnel quickly formed a key element of the main trunk railway line between southern England and South Wales.
 Amongst other services, the GWR operated a car shuttle train service through the tunnel for many decades.
 However, the tunnel has also presented especially difficult conditions, both operationally and in terms of infrastructure and structural maintenance.
-On average, around 50 million litres of water per day infiltrates the tunnel, necessitating the permanent operation of several large pumping engines.
+On average, around 50 mega-litres of water per day infiltrates the tunnel, necessitating the permanent operation of several large pumping engines.
 Originally, during much of the steam era, a large number of pilot and banking locomotives were required to assist heavy trains traverse the challenging gradients of the tunnel, which were deployed from nearby marshalling yards.

 The tunnel is 7,008 m long, of which 3,621 m is under the river.
 It was the longest underwater tunnel in the world until 1987—when Japan's Seikan Tunnel linking the islands of Honshu and Hokkaido took the title—and, for more than 100 years, it was the longest mainline railway tunnel within the UK.
 It was finally exceeded in this capacity during 2007 with the opening of the two major tunnels of High Speed 1, forming a part of the Channel Tunnel Rail Link.
 In 2016, overhead line equipment (OHLE) was installed in the tunnel to allow the passage of electric traction; this work was undertaken as one element of the wider 21st-century modernisation of the Great Western main line.